Palo Alto shares jump as rosy forecast soothes slowdown fears

-Aug 21 (Reuters) - Palo Alto Networks PANW.O surged 12% on Monday after its dominant position in the cybersecurity market helped power a strong forecast, cheering investors worried about possible weakness after it chose a rare summer Friday for its earnings.
+Aug 21 (Reuters) - Shares of Palo Alto Networks PANW.O surged about 15% on Monday as the cybersecurity firm's dominant position in the market helped underpin its strong forecast, easing anxiety over its decision to choose a rare summer Friday to release its results.

-Rivals CrowdStrike Holdings CRWD.O and Fortinet FTNT.O also rose 3.2% and 1.5%, respectively, after the report.
-Palo Alto Networks had declined nearly 17% ahead of earnings this month.
+Rivals CrowdStrike CRWD.O, Fortinet FTNT.Oand Zscaler ZS.O also rose between 2% and 6%.
+Palo Alto Networks, which was set to add nearly $10billion to its market value, had declined nearly 17% this month ahead of earnings.

 "After much drama about a Friday afternoon release effectively putting the Street on edge in the cyber sector with the murky macro backdrop, Palo Alto printed a relatively strong quarter," analysts at Wedbush Securities said.